Geriatrics: Cognition

-Geriatric Pharmacology
+Geriatric pharmacology

 Elderly people require specific attention to medications.
 Elderly people particularly are subjected to polypharmacy (taking multiple medications) given their accumulation of multiple chronic diseases.
-Many of these individuals have also self-prescribed many herbal medications and over-the-counter drugs.
+Many of these individuals have also self-prescribed herbal medications and over-the-counter drugs.
 This polypharmacy, in combination with geriatric status, may increase the risk of drug interactions or adverse drug reactions.
 Pharmacokinetic and pharmacodynamic changes arise with older age, impairing their ability to metabolize and respond to drugs.
-Each of the four pharmacokinetic mechanisms (absorption, distribution, metabolism, excretion) are disrupted by age-related physiologic changes.
+Each of the four pharmacokinetic mechanisms (absorption, distribution, metabolism, excretion) is disrupted by age-related physiologic changes.
 For example, overall decreased hepatic function can interfere with clearance or metabolism of drugs and reductions in kidney function can affect renal elimination.
-Pharmacodynamic changes lead altered sensitivity to drugs in geriatric patients, such as increased pain relief with morphine use.
+Pharmacodynamic changes lead to altered sensitivity to drugs in geriatric patients, such as increased pain relief with morphine use.
 Therefore, geriatric individuals require specialized pharmacological care that is informed by these age-related changes.

 Geriatric syndromes

 Geriatric syndromes is a term used to describe a group of clinical conditions that are highly prevalent in elderly people.
 These syndromes are not caused by specific pathology or disease, rather, are a manifestation of multifactorial conditions affecting several organ systems.
-Common conditions include frailty, functional decline, falls, loss in continence and malnutrition, amongst others.
+Common conditions include frailty, functional decline, falls, loss of continence, and malnutrition, amongst others.

 Frailty

 Frailty is marked by a decline in physiological reserve, increased vulnerability to physiological and emotional stressors, and loss of function.
-This may present as progressive and unintentional weight loss, fatigue, muscular weakness and decreased mobility.
-It is associated with increased injuries, hospitalization and adverse clinical outcomes.
+This may present as progressive and unintentional weight loss, fatigue, muscular weakness, and decreased mobility.
+It is associated with increased injuries, hospitalization, and adverse clinical outcomes.